Updated on January 9, 2022

+Look at the example of a human hand below, which is illuminated by light both in front and behind the hand.
 Without subsurface scattering it would be very difficult to simulate these two distinct components of translucent materials like wax or skin.

 When it comes to subsurface scattering it's costly on render time, so you need to find a delicate balance between accurate results and practicality.
 If you're using subsurface scattering for a character's skin in a still render, then by all means increase the quality as needed.
 But if you're working on several frames within an animation it can be a huge slow down in render time so you'll need to find the right balance especially if you're working with a deadline.

 It's also important to remember that subsurface scattering is not defined within the render settings, like you would find with final gather, global illumination or caustics.
 Subsurface scattering is actually created by a subsurface scattering shader that can be plugged into the material.

 Depending on your 3D application the different subsurface scattering shaders will be either physical or fast.
 The "fast" subsurface scattering shaders are all fake, meaning they are not truly volumetric, and are optimized to render quickly by using lightmaps to simulate the scattering effect.